Jasonlhy/VSCode-Hungry-Delete/README.md

     ![Step 3](images/key3.png)

 # Implementation Note
-This command aims to be backward compatiable with exisiting implementation of `ctrl+backspace` a.k.a `deleteWorldLeft` becasue exisiting `ctrl+backspace` actually is a hungry delete on the same line with some optimizations for source code editings.
+This command aims to be backward compatible with existing implementation of `ctrl+backspace` a.k.a `deleteWorldLeft` because existing `ctrl+backspace` actually is a hungry delete on the same line with some optimizations for source code editing.

-In previous version which supports only a single cursor, the code just invokes `deleteWordLeft` command to delete the word before the cursor.
+In the previous version which supports only a single cursor, the code just invokes `deleteWordLeft` command to delete the word before the cursor.
 In order to support multiple cursors, I need to invoke **each** cursor to `deleteWorldLeft`, but I can't find any API available so I write a mock implementation of `deleteWorldLeft`.

-## Optimizations for source code editings.
+## Optimisations for source code editing.
-As mentioned before, the exisiting `ctrl+backspace` is a hungry delete inline with some optimizations.
-The examples uses following syntax to illustrates the ideas
+As mentioned before, the existing `ctrl+backspace` is a hungry delete inline with some optimizations.
+The examples use the following syntax to illustrates the ideas
-- | : the cursor position
+- |: the cursor position
 - => : (after pressing ctrl+backspace)
 - Trivial : Trivial deleteWordLeft
-- VSC : Visual Studio Code exisiting deleteWordLeft
+- VSC: Visual Studio Code existing deleteWordLeft
-- Current : Current implementation that is not the same as VSC
+- Current: Current implementation that is not the same as VSC

 ### World separators
 Visual Studio Code a.k.a VSC have configurable world separators (e.g. @ or =), which will be stopped in `deleteWorldLeft`